neuralvis/elpa-mirror/stable-melpa/howdoyou-readme.txt

 user must have `org-mode' 9.2 or later installed also.

 Commands
 howdoyou-query:                   prompt for query and do search
-howdoyou-next-query:            go to next link
+howdoyou-next-link:               go to next link
-howdoyou-previous-query:        go to previous link
+howdoyou-previous-link:           go to previous link
 howdoyou-go-back-to-first-link:   go back to first link
 howdoyou-reload-link:             reload link

 Customization
 howdoyou-use-curl:                default is true if curl is available
 howdoyou-number-of-answers:       maximal number of answers to show, default is 3
+howdoyou-switch-to-answer-buffer: switch to answer buffer if non nil, default is nil